nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `group_create g/GROUP_NAME`

 * Creates a group with the specified group name `GROUP_NAME`.
-* The group name cannot be empty
+* The group name cannot be empty and must be alphanumeric!
+* **NOTE: The group name cannot contain spaces**

 Examples:
 * `group_create g/CS2103T`